Amazon: marketplace guide

 - Update type - changes the kind of update applied.
 The default value is Update.
 If you are not familiar with the impact of the Clear and overwrite type, do not change this attribute or content updates will delete your existing content.

-- List price with tax - the product's manufacturer's suggested retail price (MSRP).
+- List price/value with tax - the product's manufacturer's suggested retail price (MSRP), including tax.
 Amazon may display a strikethrough price based on the value you map to this attribute, as well as the product's sale price in the past 30 days.
+Although marked as optional, this usually is a required attribute.

-- Swatch product image locator: swatch image URL - the URL of the product variants' thumbnails.
+Swatch product image locator - the URL of the product variants' thumbnails.
 These thumbnails are visible on the product's parent page.
 The swatch image requirements are:

 - Resolution - 72 ppi, with a maximum height or width of 30 px.